 Eric and Jon agreed, but George wanted to keep it a secret until the show the following week.

-Word had gotten out about Dawson's replacement and George wanted to just hit the stage with the new twin guitar assault without anyone knowing what was coming.
+Word had gotten out about Dawson's replacement, so George wanted to just hit the stage with our new twin-guitar assault without anyone knowing what was coming.
 We were now a five-piece band, our local scene was becoming a force, it was a very exciting time...

 - Spahr Schmitt